 Teacher dies in attempted murder-suicide in North Port

+A well-known teacher at a Sarasota County school was found dead by the North Port Police Department early Saturday morning.
 It happened around 12:20 a.m. in the 4200 block of Doblins Road about five miles north of Port Charlotte Town Center on Tamiami Trail off Salford Drive.
-Police believe 46-year-old Holly Fisher, a teacher at Herron Creek Middle School, took her own life after firing at her 46-year-old husband, Jason Fisher.

 Add your comments below